Tomoyuki Sugano: Yomiuri Giants

 Sugano was selected as the Giants' first pick in 2012.

 In his rookie year, Sugano was named Climax Series MVP and made his first of six consecutive NPB All-Star Games.

 In 2014, Sugano won the Central League MVP and his first ERA title.
 In 2017, Sugano won the Central League MVP Award and the Eiji Sawamura Award, becoming the first Giants pitcher to win both in the same season since Masumi Kuwata.
 After a strong season for the Yomiuri Giants, Sugano received the moniker “Tommy Sugar” for his sweet pitch mix Sugano won his second consecutive Eiji Sawamura Award in 2018, and achieved the pitching triple crown, leading the league in strikeouts, ERA and wins.
 He threw a postseason no hitter against the Yakult Swallows, eliminating them from the postseason.
 In 2019 Sugano finished the season with an ERA of 3.89, the worst of his career.
 He also threw the fewest innings of his NPB career, had his fewest strikeouts and his home run rate was twice that of his career rate.

 After the 2020 season, on December 8, 2020, the Giants announced it was allowing Sugano to enter the posting system to play in Major League Baseball (MLB).

 On January 7, 2021, Sugano's posting period ended and he didn't sign with an MLB team, re-signing with the Giants.
+At the time, the COVID-19 pandemic was spreading around the world, and Major League Baseball had shortened its season to just 60 games.
+Some teams also fell into financial difficulty as they were forced to play games without fans in attendance, causing the free-agent market to stagnate.
+Sugano later revealed that the emotional shock of the situation was so intense that he would sometimes suddenly burst into tears.

 Sugano made 24 appearances for the Giants in 2024, compiling a 15–3 record and 1.67 ERA with 111 strikeouts across 156 2/3 innings pitched.
 Following the season, Sugano was named the Central League MVP.

 Baltimore Orioles

 On December 16, 2024, Sugano signed a one-year, $13 million contract with the Baltimore Orioles of Major League Baseball.
 On April 5, 2025, Sugano earned his first MLB win, allowing one run over 5 1/3 innings against the Kansas City Royals.
+He made 30 starts for Baltimore during his inaugural MLB campaign, compiling a 10-10 record and 4.64 ERA with 106 strikeouts across 157 innings pitched.

+Colorado Rockies

+On February 10, 2026, Sugano signed a one-year, $5.1 million contract with the Colorado Rockies.